NathanDuran/Maptask-Corpus/README.md

 - Utterances are written one per line in the format *Speaker* | *Utterance Text* | *Dialogue Act Tag*.
 - Setting the utterance_only_flag == True, will change the default output to only one utterance per line i.e. no speaker or DA tags.
 - Utterances marked as *Uncodable* ('uncodable' tag) are removed.
+- Incomplete words have been removed i.e. 'th--'.

 ### Example Utterances
 g|okay|ready